Work for us

 Contract: 12 Months initially

-Interviews will be held week commencing 29 April 2024
+Interviews will be held week commencing 22 June 2026

 Please note, the ability to communicate in Welsh and English is essential for this post.

-Carers Support Officer - General
+Carers Support and Financial Wellbeing Officer

-Opportunity to work with unpaid carers
+Opportunity to work in a busy office providing support to unpaid carers

 Duties will include:

-• Providing relevant information and emotional support
+- Providing relevant information

-• Signposting / referrals to service
+- Signposting / referrals to services

-• Maintaining accurate records
+- Maintaining accurate records

 Pension: Pension offered

-Interviews will be held week commencing 29 April 2024
+Interviews will be held week commencing 22 June 2026

 Please note, the ability to communicate in Welsh and English is desirable for this post.